United States Submarine Veterans, Inc.: Board of directors

-The Board of Directors has the control and general management of the affairs and business of the organization.
-It is composed of the national elected officers, the Regional Directors, the District Commander Of The Year, the District Commanders, the immediate Past National Commander, the President of the Ladies Auxiliary and the Commander of the Holland Club.
+The board of directors has the control and general management of the affairs and business of the organization.
+It is composed of the national elected officers, the regional directors, the District Commander Of The Year, the district commanders, the immediate past national commander, the president of the ladies auxiliary and the commander of the Holland Club.

-Regional Directors
+Regional directors

-Regional Directors (SE, NE, Central, and Western) are directly responsible to the National Commander for the conduct of organizational business within their region.
-They serve as members of the Board of Directors, members of the Scholarship Committee, and perform other such duties as required by the National Constitution and USSVI Bylaws.
+Regional directors (SE, NE, Central, and Western) are directly responsible to the national commander for the conduct of organizational business within their region.
+They serve as members of the board of directors, members of the scholarship committee, and perform other such duties as required by the national constitution and USSVI bylaws.

-District Commanders
+District commanders

-District Commanders serve as non-voting members of the board of directors.
-They assist the Base Commanders within their respective districts in the performance of their duties, to include providing assistance as required to ensure the proper operation of base meetings and events, recruiting and retention.
+District commanders serve as non-voting members of the board of directors.
+They assist the base commanders within their respective districts in the performance of their duties, to include assisting as required to ensure the proper operation of base meetings and events, recruiting and retention.
 They appoint all district committees, committee chairmen and appointed officers as required to conduct district business.
 They also approve the base constitution and bylaws, ensuring compliance with national and state laws regulating the operation of the organization within his district (i.e. chartering, maintaining non-profit status).

-Base Commanders
+Base commanders

-Base Commanders are responsible for the day-to-day operation of their specific base in accordance with their base bylaws.
+Base commanders are responsible for the day-to-day operation of their specific base in accordance with their base bylaws.